AstroDule/cf3-doc/source/openstackcli/openstacklinux/openstacklinux.rst

-Now let's install python3 and create a new python enviroment called simply "openstack_cki":
+Now let's install python3 and create a new python enviroment called simply "openstack_cli":

 ::